Most students cannot claim Housing Benefit.

 A Student loan is treated as income whether or not you actually get it.

 A fixed amount can be ignored from your loan for books and travelling expenses.
-The maximum combined amount we can ignore is £693 for 2012/13.
-After this, a further £10 of the loan is ignored in the benefit calculation.

 Most Student grants are treated as income but some are ignored.
 It is therefore important that you send your student finance letter that gives a full breakdown of the types of grant you receive.